Why Compare Retirement Planning and Mountain Biking?

 Who Is On Your Team?

-Unfortunately, this common mountain biking issue is present in retirement planning.
+Unfortunately, this common mountain biking issue is also present in retirement planning.
 Even if you incorporate all the right components of a retirement plan, how do you know its put together correctly?
 Are you an expert on taxes, retirement investing, Social Security, estate planning, and insurance?
 The odds are slim that you are, or you know someone who is.
 It’s extremely rare to find a CPA/CFP®/JD, who is also an expert on health, life, and long-term care insurance as well as a Social Security expert.
 That’s why we take the team approach to retirement planning.
 We have financial advisors, Social Security experts, CPAs, estate planning attorneys, and insurance experts all involved in building retirement plans.
 They’re experts in close communication with your financial advisor and you as they create the plan with you.
 This approach allows for a strategy that has a higher likelihood of meeting your goals.

 Retirement Plan that Fits You and Your Goals:

-Before we move on, here is a final note on the components of your mountain bike and retirement plan: they’re worthless unless they are fit to your needs.
+Before we move on, here is a final note on the components of your mountain bike and retirement plan: they’re worthless unless they are fit your needs.
 Earlier I mentioned how Reggie Miller has taken up mountain biking.
-At the height of 6’7″, Reggie had to have a lot of custom modification to his bike.
+At the height of 6’7″, Reggie had to have a lot of custom modifications to his bike.
 Even if he had all of the best components money could buy on his bike, they wouldn’t do him any good if he couldn’t fit on the bike.
 In mountain biking and retirement planning, there is no “one size fits all” approach.

 Even if retirement plans check all the boxes, they can miss the mark if they aren’t custom-built to your goals.
 Sometimes it’s a process to uncover what those goals are for you and/or your spouse.
 Proper bike shops have the expertise to measure and fit you to the right-sized frame, seat-post height, and handlebar angle.
 You can’t build the right retirement plan until your prioritize what is most important to you.
 One way you can start to do that is with the MoneyMind® quiz.
 This short quiz will show how much of your MoneyMind® you base on commitment, happiness, or fear.